 Me before entering the Brussels City Museum

-Tip: Do you already fancy eating the most delicious Belgian fries in Brussels?
+Food tip: No Belgium itinerary is complete without SO MANY FRIES.
+Do you already fancy eating the most delicious Belgian fries in Brussels?
 They are just around the corner!
 You can get some of the best fries in the city in Fritland—the name, I know.
-And people know it!
-So, be ready to wait in line for them.
+Be ready to wait in line for them.
 But trust me, it'll be worth it.
-Don't forget to get andalouse sauce or mayo with it!
+Don't forget to get andalouse sauce or mayo with your (Belgian, not French!) fries.

 Well, there it is, Brussels’ pride and joy.